 It All Started with a Bench - The Power of the Domino Effect

-This one bench became a series of benches spreading up and down Court Street and even over to Henry Street.
-This kicked off a trend of creating places to linger.
-As new benches were added, they became an extension of the dining sheds.
-They grew and adapted in appearance quickly, up and down both streets, and were soon accompanied by more places to sit, eat, and hang out, sources of shade like umbrellas, places to play, etc., creating what we called "emerging hubs."
+One bench became two, then two benches became a series of benches spreading up and down that block on Court Street and even over to Henry Street.
+This kicked off a trend in the neighborhood of creating places to linger.
+As additional benches were added, they became extensions of dining sheds, creating an entire block full of activities or what could be called a "super hub."

 Reciprocal Gestures

 Once a catalytic intervention is set up, like Darna's bench in this case, it attracts activity.
 People start interacting around it, gathering there, etc. Neighboring businesses notice and react by setting up something similar but unique to their own brand and offerings.
-It is a process we call "reciprocal gestures," where adjacent businesses see the powerful impact that an intervention has on foot traffic and business visitation, so they feel inspired to add something similar to the outdoor presence of their own business.
-This creates a chain reaction that starts spreading down the street and can lead to the revitalization of a whole area.
+This is a great example of the “reciprocal gestures” we mentioned above.
+It creates a chain reaction that starts spreading down the street and can lead to the revitalization of a whole area.

 In the process of reciprocal gestures, gradually other features start being added – string lights, murals, umbrellas, etc. – extending the vibrancy and transforming the full extent of the sidewalk.
 Compare the "Darna block" before to after Darna added the benches and the dining sheds were erected.
 This block quickly became the center of social life on Court Street in Cobble Hill.

-We see this kind of impact in a nearby hub on Henry street where the main social anchors are across the street from each other, playing off of each other's improvements via reciprocal gestures.
+We also see this kind of impact in a nearby hub on Henry street where the main social anchors are across the street from each other, playing off of each one's improvements via reciprocal gestures.

 The Farmacy and MozzLab – Two hubs on Henry Street anchor this historic neighborhood